 Scientific Dutchman is a one-man company.
 It has a name because that’s required for registration at the Chamber of Commerce.
 But it is just me: René Fransen.
-I’ve love science as long as I can remember.
-Eventually, I studied Biology at the University of Utrecht, where I subsequently did a PhD and a postdoc, both at the University Medical Centre.
+I’ve loved science for as long as I can remember.
+Eventually, I studied Biology at Utrecht University, where I subsequently did a PhD and a postdoc, both at the University Medical Centre.

 In 1995, I took a course in science journalism at SCW in Amsterdam and started to write on science.
 A year later, I became Science editor at the University of Groningen newspaper Universiteitskrant.
 In 2012, I moved to the Faculty of Science and Engineering at the same university as ‘Science Writer’, and increased my activities as a freelance science writer and consultant, which became ‘Scientific Dutchman’.

 So what can I do for you?
 First of all, if you need a science story, I can write it for you.
 I do this for a daily newspaper, websites and brochures.
 But I also write SEO texts for a company selling research equipment.
 As long as it’s complicated, you can count me in!